mariosotil/river-framework/README.md

   - Improvement in the design, wrapping the `lotus.domino` and the `org.openntf.domino` classes with the `org.riverframework.wrapper`classes
   - The package `org.riverframework.core` will control the wrapped classes
   - Improvements in DocumentCollection as array
+  - Redesign the JUnit tests for testing the wrappers for `lotus.domino` and the `org.openntf.domino`, and testing the core with each wrapper

 ## What I'm working on now?

 - Version 0.2.5
   - Applying dependency injection with Guice
+  - Creating a wrapper and JUnit tests for Hazelcast (http://hazelcast.com/)
+  - Update the Java example

+## What is in the ToDo list?

+There are a lot of features that I will add to this framework:

+- Version 0.2.6
   - Working on `org.riverframework.wrapper.domino` memory management
   - Creation of an objects pool

-## What is in the ToDo list?

-There are a lot of features that I will add to this framework:

 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
   - Examples in Java, SSJS, XPages and LotusScript